| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 Christians under the dominion of the world may utilize and participate in pagan

-to Caesar.
-You do the same thing each time you use pagan currency like the U.S.
+taxes to Caesar.
+You do the same thing each time you use pagan currency like

-dollar.
-But what are the banks and other financial institutions doing with the
+the U.S. dollar.
+But what are the banks and other financial institutions doing

-money you deposit with them?
-Are they financing abortion clinics, making
+with the money you deposit with them?
+Are they financing abortion clinics,

-Satanism a recognized religion, and helping the Antichrist come to power?
-You
+making Satanism a recognized religion, and helping the Antichrist come to

-couldn’t care less what dogs do – as long as their usury/interest payments to
+power?
+You couldn’t care less what dogs do – as long as their usury/interest

-you are on time.
-Our sole focus, since we have no dominion, is the welfare of
+payments to you are on time.
+Our sole focus, since we have no dominion, is the

 Many Christians consider it a sin to